forgojs/forgo/README.md

 }

 export function InboxComponent(props) {
-  // This will be null initially. let messages = undefined;
+  // This will be empty initially. let messages = undefined;

   return {
     render(_props, _args) {
       // Messages are empty.
-Fetch asynchronously
-      if (!messages) {
+Let's fetch them. if (!messages) {
         getMessages().then((data) => {
           messages = data.messages;